Tony Henry (singer): Football

 Henry has also performed before association football matches.
 In 2003 he performed "Abide with Me" before the 2003 FA Cup Final at the Millennium Stadium.
 Arsenal fans were impressed with his performance and nicknamed him the "Voice of Arsenal".
 In 2007, Henry sang the Croatian national anthem, "Lijepa naša domovino" before Croatia's match against the England national football team at Wembley Stadium.
 During the performance, Henry made a mistake with the lyrics.
 Henry was supposed to sing "Mila kuda si planina" ("My dear, how we love your mountains"), instead he sang "Mila kura si planina" ("My dear, my penis is a mountain").
 Henry apologized for the mistake, however Croatian fans considered him a lucky omen as they felt that his mistake helped the players relax as they were seen laughing after it.
 They also petitioned the Croatian Football Federation to hire Henry as an official mascot and for him to sing at their games at UEFA Euro 2008.

 Album

 In 2003, Henry released the album Modern Arias.
 Sales of the album were slow at first, but by 2006, it reached #37 in the Belgian Albums Chart.
+It was released under the label Chamilitary, founded by businessman and rapper Chamillionaire.